 From shipping to staffing, the Chamber and its partners have the tools to save your business money and the solutions to help you run it more efficiently.
 Join the U.S. Chamber of Commerce today to start saving.

 Dr. J.D.
-Foster is vice president, Economic Policy Division, and chief economist at the U.S. Chamber of Commerce.
+Foster is senior vice president, Economic Policy Division, and chief economist at the U.S. Chamber of Commerce.
 He explores and explains developments in the U.S. and global economies.
 He also participates in discussions around the country regarding the economy and economic policy and supports other functions at the Chamber with economic analysis and guidance.